 Why do dogs have whiskers?

 Whiskers provide our dogs with lots of information about their environment.
-The roots of the long, course and pliable vibrissae are embedded deep into our dog’s skin and have a rich nerve supply.
+The roots of the long, coarse, and pliable vibrissae are embedded deep into our dog’s skin and have a rich nerve supply.

-Not only that but vibrissae act as an early warning system that something is close to the face and trigger a blink reflex if something is near the eyes.
+Not only that, but vibrissae act as an early warning system that something is close to the face and trigger a blink reflex if something is near the eyes.
 Your dog’s specialized facial whiskers play a significant role in the quality of life and how they make sense of it.
 So if you’ve ever been tempted to cut them, think twice.